Riturajsingh22/gitdemo/markdown.md

 > git remote -v
 To view the remote repository URLs

 > git reset --hard <Commit_Hash>
 To reset the working directory and staging area to a specific commit

+> git merge <Branch_Name>
+To merge a branch into the current branch

 > git stash
 To temporarily save changes that are not ready to be committed